ibm-cloud-docs/vmwaresolutions/vcenter/vc_removingservers.md

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server instances** table, click the instance for which you want to contract capacity.
 3. Click **Infrastructure** on the left navigation pane.
-4. In the **Clusters** table, click the cluster from which you want to remove ESXi servers.
+4. In the applicable cluster table, click the cluster from which you want to remove ESXi servers.
 5. In the **ESXi servers** section, select the servers that you want to remove and click **Remove**.
+6. Click **Delete** in the **Remove ESXi server** window.

-## Results after you remove ESXi servers
+## Results after you remove ESXi servers from vCenter Server instances
 {: #vc_removingservers-results}

 1. You might experience a slight delay on the console, while the instance status changes from **Ready to use** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.